-With a theme born out of the foundation’s new mission to transform how communities promote mental health in everyday life, this seminar was open to individuals from all walks of life who are interested in community-based approaches to addressing resilience, mental health and well-being in rural communities.
+With a theme born out of the foundation’s new mission to transform how communities promote mental health in everyday life, this seminar was open to individuals from all walks of life who were interested in community-based approaches to addressing resilience, mental health and well-being in rural communities.
 Topics included community collaboration, change, engaging historically excluded groups, social determinants of mental health, and methods for inclusive dialogue.

 See below for resources from the seminar, including speaker biographies and blog posts, session descriptions, videos and slides.

 Frances Dunn Butterfoss, PhD, MSEd | President, Coalitions Work

 How can we create community-led solutions?
 In her practical book, Ignite!
 Getting Your Community Coalitions Fired Up for Change (included in event bags), Butterfoss compares the process of collaboration to planning, building, fueling and sustaining a campfire.
 Hear from the author about how to create innovative rural collaboratives that can change policies, systems and environments.
 Also hear on-the-ground experiences from City Councilman Shankle, a longtime resident of Lufkin, Texas who helped build a collaborative that is catalyzing sustainable community empowerment, revitalization and enrichment.